 - leave the medication in its original packaging so it’s clearly labelled with your name and dosage instructions.

-If you’re travelling with medication, make sure it’s legal in the countries you’re visiting by contacting the relevant foreign mission in Australia before leaving home.
+If you’re travelling with medication, make sure it’s legal in the countries you’re visiting by contacting the relevant embassy or consulate in Australia before leaving home.

 If you need to travel with large quantities of medication, it’s good practice to separate the quantity between your luggage, in case bags go missing.
 Keep medications in the original, labelled container to avoid customs problems.